Clinic (Law) (CLGL)

 CLGL 0419.
 Trial and Arbitration Advocacy.
 (3 Credits)

 Sections of this course are taught by trial lawyers.
 The course deals with techniques and strategies in civil and criminal litigation.
 Students face typical problems from all phases of trial practice with an emphasis on methods of developing facts, including direct examination, cross examination, exhibit introduction, impeachment, opening statements and closing arguments.
 Video lectures and demonstrations of the above skills are shared with all students enrolled in Trial & Arbitration Advocacy.
 Students meet once a week with their individual instructor practicing skills and receiving critique, using professional actors as witnesses and performance coaches.
 The class culminates in a full trial in a real courthouse before a real jury.
 Evidence is a PRE-requisite for all Trial & Arbitration Advocacy sections.
 If a student wants to take Evidence as a CO-requisite in the same semester as Trial & Arb.
-Advocacy, the student must get express permission from Moore Advocacy Center Director Adam Shlahet. <p> For FALL 2023, SECTION CRN: 51165: <br> This course is taught by two trial lawyers, who are both former Assistant United States Attorneys in the Southern and Eastern Districts of New York.
-This course is for students who want hands-on and practical experience on how to try cases, including learning how to deliver opening statements and closing arguments, how to examine witnesses, how to introduce exhibits into evidence, and how to make and respond to evidentiary objections. <p> This will be a highly interactive class and questions will always be welcomed.
-The work required in advance of class will consist of reading and absorbing the case study, preparing witnesses (professional actors) outside the classroom, and preparing for jury addresses or other exercises. <p>The work during class will involve role-playing while conducting witness examinations and jury addresses, as well as incorporating feedback from your professors and classmates.
+Advocacy, the student must get express permission from Moore Advocacy Center Director Adam Shlahet. <p> <b>For FALL 2024, SECTION CRN: 51165: </b> <br> This course is taught by two trial lawyers, who are both former Assistant United States Attorneys in the Southern and Eastern Districts of New York.
+This course is for students who want hands-on and practical experience on how to try cases, including learning to deliver opening statements and closing arguments, examine witnesses, introduce exhibits into evidence, and make and respond to evidentiary objections.
+This will be a highly interactive class and questions will always be welcomed.
+The work required in advance of class will consist of reading and absorbing the case study, preparing witnesses (professional actors) outside the classroom, and preparing for jury addresses and other exercises. <p>The work during class will involve role-playing while conducting witness examinations and jury addresses, as well as incorporating feedback from the professors and classmates.
 The more focus and effort that is put into preparing for this class, the more everyone will get out of the exercises.<p> Throughout the semester, we will help each student improve their skills of organization, strategy, communication, public speaking and thinking on their feet.
 Our hope is that, by the end of the semester, each student will feel comfortable and prepared to be an effective oral advocate for their clients.

 Attributes: EXP, JD, LAW, LDF.